The EACDT has 12 dedicated, passionate coaches, the majority of whom come from similar backgrounds to the children they teach and coach.

 All are active cricketers.
-Some came through a similar development programme from the age of six, and some went on to play for Kenya (Sarah and Margaret still do).
+Some came through a similar development programme from the age of six, and some went on to play for Kenya.

 They all share the conviction that enhancing an individual’s character through team sport can mean a better chance of a more rewarding and positive life.
 And they are the living proof of the power of that conviction.

-My name is Dolla Abala, I am 27, and have been working for the EACDT for two years.
+My name is Dolla Abala and I have been working for the EACDT since 2014.

-My name is Dominic Wesonga and I am 27.
+My name is Dominic Wesonga and I am 35 years old.

-I have been involved with East Africa Cricket and Education since April 2014.
+I have been involved with EACDT since April 2014.

-Through discipline, determination and loyalty, I was asked to be part of the programme.
-This came after I lost my contract with the Kenyan national team.
-The best thing about the EACDT?
-Being trusted by parents and teachers that you will take care of their students and children, and give them training that will make a difference in their lives.
+The best thing about EACDT?
+Being trusted by parents and teachers to take care of their students and children, and give them training that will make a difference in their lives.

-I am Joshua Odiwuor Oyieko, and I am 36.
+I am Joshua Odiwuor Oyieko, I am 44 years old.

 I’m always moved by how the EACDT gives hope to disadvantaged kids, and helps and empower coaches mentally, educationally and financially.
 The EACDT transforms lives through sports, and makes them better people in the future.

-My name is Margaret banja and I am 34.
+My name is Margaret Banja.
+I was born in 1981.

-It’s my desire to nurture new talent that has led to me working with the EACDT for the last two years.
+It’s my desire to nurture new talent that has led to me working with the EACDT for the last 10 years.

 Sport plays a vital role in children’s lives, whether at a social or competitive level.
-We focus on cricket, but also the character development program.
+We focus on character development and deliver it through cricket.
 It provides the opportunity to develop interpersonal skills and self-esteem and create a positive self-image.

 I am Martin Okoth.